 The Bear Grylls Paracord knife is great for camping, hunting - large and small game, hiking, biking, just about any outdoor activity... it’s a great secondary knife for bushcraft, a bug out bag or emergency kit, and when the Bear Grylls logo is covered and the orange paracord is replaced, it’s a pretty inconspicuous all day belt carry knife.

 If you want a comparable fixed blade knife with a solid handle, check out my review of the Bear Grylls Compact Fixed Blade Knife.
+If you would like a similarly sized folding knife check out my reviews of the Bear Grylls folding sheath or Bear Grylls Scout knife.

-But if you want a tough, lightweight and versatile compact fixed blade knife that you can rely on in an emergency or for everyday use… or you are looking for a great gift and a cost of around $29 sounds good to you… The Bear Grylls Paracord knife is a really sweet blade to consider…
+But if you want a tough, lightweight and versatile compact fixed blade knife that you can rely on in an emergency or for everyday use... or you are looking for a great gift and a cost of around $29 sounds good to you, the Bear Grylls Paracord knife is a really sweet blade to consider.

-So… we’ve just taken a look at the Gerber Bear Grylls Paracord Fixed Blade knife.
+We’ve just taken a look at the Gerber Bear Grylls Paracord Fixed Blade knife.